Website Design Proposal: 8 Items to Include [+Template]

 Our notable projects include the website design for XYZ Apparel, where we increased online sales by 30% within six months of launch.
 Our experience in the fashion and creative industries uniquely positions us to understand and meet the needs of Charmaloo.

-• A comprehensive list of all services your company offers.
+• A comprehensive list of all services your company offers that are relevant to your client

 Example